Uvic-SENG321Fall2025/course/README.md

 # Schedule and Topics

 See the [Schedule here](https://docs.google.com/document/d/1lIAfkCLYb_OpMs9Pn2eJzIaVxkIIcArO9WCxwbiTwMM/edit?usp=sharing) for the current lecture and Lab topics, Project activities, deliverables and due dates.
-You will also find lab and lecture slides attached to this schedule.
+You will also find lab and lecture slides linked in this schedule.
 At any time please examine this schedule first if you have any quesions about what is going on in the course.
 This is a **main resource** for the course, please bookmark it!
 Note that all info is tentative, only the current week info to be finaized (or so we aim for!)

 We aim to provide provide detailed information about all course components here.
-As such, please inspect all GH resources before asking your TA or instructor about project details, deadlines, or required readings or Quizzes.
+As such, please inspect the info in the Course Scehdule and all GH resources before asking your TA or instructor about project details, deadlines, or required readings or Quizzes.
 We will not reply to any questions (email or Teams) if the information is already available in GH.
 Thank you for your understanding.

 ## Operation Details
 This class will use Brightspace to post grades.
-Class notes and lecture content are hosted here and Schedule (see above).
+Class Schedule in Google Docs, as described above.
 Team discussion are hosted via Teams.

 University and department policies on professional conduct and integrity are applicable.
 Feel free to see me in person, or via UVic email, for personal questions.